Dario-Maselli/WebDevEssentials/README.md

 #### Three.js

 A powerful JavaScript library used for creating 3D graphics and animations on the web.
-It removes a lpt of the complexity of WebGL and allows for advanced visual effects and interactive 3D scenes.
+It removes a lot of the complexity of WebGL and allows for advanced visual effects and interactive 3D scenes.

 #### Zdog